-02. Sources ALMA and the environment 1.
-The Sources ALMA strategy for the environment Sources ALMA has long been committed to reducing its environmental footprint, and is a key player in sustainable development.
+02. Sources ALMA and the environment

+1. The Sources ALMA strategy for the environment

+Sources ALMA has long been committed to reducing its environmental footprint, and is a key player in sustainable development.

 Sources ALMA has been integrating environmental aspects into the design and development of its products for over 30 years.

-Sources ALMA is committed to pursuing the circularity of its bottles and has set itself the goal of becoming the first 100% circular bottler.
-The Group is also committed to protecting water resources (see point 3) and aims to help mitigate climate change by adopting a GHG emissions reduction trajectory by 2025 that is compatible with the 1.5°C target for 2050 (see point 2).
+Sources ALMA is committed to pursuing the circularity of its bottles and has set itself the goal of being the first 100% $\,$ circular bottler.
+The Group is also committed to protecting water resources (see point 3) and aims to help mitigate climate change by adopting a GHG emissions reduction trajectory by 2025 that is compatible with the target of limiting global warming to 1.5°C in 2050 (see point 2).

 The three pillars of the bottle eco-design approach: